WANTED: Service Dog Trainers & Assistants!

 • Is able to hold an extended down-stay in a quiet and unobtrusive manner.

-• Relates to and gravitates towards people, especially children.
+• Relates to and gravitates towards a variety of people, including children.

 • Likes being petted and touched.